-The MTB program is focused on preventing a range of negative maternal and infant outcomes and includes an emphasis on strengthening attachment relationships between young parents and their first babies.
+The MTB model is focused on preventing a range of negative maternal and infant outcomes and includes an emphasis on strengthening attachment relationships between young parents and their first babies.
 Poverty creates toxic and far-reaching effects for young women bearing children and young families raising children, and preventive approaches that build strengths and foster resilience within parents and children are essential to interrupting the negative cycles and patterns within highly stressed young families.

 These young families often include adolescent women, who continue to bear children in large numbers in the United States, especially within neighborhoods populated by poor and minority families.
 Many young parents and teen mothers are unable to effectively use community or school-based supportive parenting programs because of complex family, health, and mental health issues that interfere with their program involvement.
 These are the families that MTB clinicians aim to reach.